konflux-ci/service-provider-integration-operator/docs/USER.md

 TODO

-## Creating SPIAccessTokenBinding with Secret type kubernetes.io/dockerconfigjson {#dockerconfig}
+## Creating SPIAccessTokenBinding with Secret type kubernetes.io/dockerconfigjson
 An SPIAccessTokenBinding with Secret type kubernetes.io/dockerconfigjson is used when the user requires a Secret that enables Pods to pull images from private image registry to Kubernetes.
 This Secret contains so-called Docker config.json.
-Kubernetes' interpretation differs from Docker's in that Kubernetes is more permissive.
+Kubernetes' interpretation of config.json differs from Docker's in that Kubernetes is more permissive.
+That is why SPI provides options to alter the content of config.json.
 You can read more about this topic [here](https://kubernetes.io/docs/concepts/containers/images/#config-json).

 By default, SPI creates the Secret with config.json in this format where the value of `_host_` depends on the specific service